|12.4.2013||Spring Break Programs|

 - Assisting with reforestation activities as the season permits.

 These activities will help students to gain an appreciation for conservation issues and help them to better understand the important link between policy, economics, land use, and conservation.
-Students with an academic background in agriculture, biology, ecology, forestry and natural resource management, geography, and horticulture will constructively apply their skills to real-world problems.
-Interested students from any academic background are welcome to participate.
+Students with a scholarly interest in agriculture, biology, ecology, forestry and natural resource management, geography, and horticulture will constructively apply their skills to real-world problems.
+Interested students from any academic background, however, are welcome to participate.

-The program also includes hikes to the San Luis Waterfall (the country's second highest!), ziplining through the cloud forest canopy, a cultural night at a local tilapia farm (catch your own dinner!), and two final night in the Pacific coastal town of Playa Sámara.
+The program also includes hikes to the top of UGA's Camino Real Trail, ziplining through the cloud forest canopy, a cultural night at a local tilapia farm, and two final nights in the Pacific coastal town of Playa Sámara.

 To apply, students must submit a complete UGA Costa Rica program application and UGA transient application (if applicable).
 A $300 deposit will be required 10 days after your official acceptance and is payable via the UGA Student Accounts System.
 The deposit will be refunded if the applicant withdraws by the program's withdrawal deadline (see below).
 If you are a transient student, please click here for complete application instructions.